-How to Evaluate an Employers – When opportunities keep coming on your way, it becomes tough for you to decide which one to pick and which to drop.
+How to Evaluate an Employer – When opportunities keep coming your way, it becomes tough to decide which one to pick and which to drop.
 No matter what decision you make, it will directly affect your career and then life.
-Moreover, there’s opportunity cost of the offers you decide to let go of because of one offer you choose to accept.
+Moreover, there’s the opportunity cost of the offers you decide to let go of because of one offer you choose to accept.

-You must evaluate the employers before accepting any offer because it would be a long term commitment for you and you will be giving part of life away because you choose to work for them.
-If it’s not the best one, won’t you have regret?
+It would be best to evaluate the employers before accepting any offer because it would be a long-term commitment for you, and you will be giving part of your life away because you choose to work for them.
+If it’s not the best one, won’t you regret it?

-In this article, we will show you how you can evaluate your employer simply by observation.
-As a smart professional, you already know that you’re a good observer.
-We will just tell you what to look for.
-And you would be equipped to understand which employer will serve you the best in the achievement of your long term goal.
+In this article, we will show you how to evaluate your employer simply by observation.
+As a smart professional, you already know that you’re a reasonable observer.
+We will tell you what to look for.
+And you would be equipped to understand which employer will serve you the best in achieving your long-term goal.

 Let’s dive in.